 Herbs That May Help Increase Milk Supply

-Herbs have been used for generations across various cultures to increase milk production in lactating women.
-Let’s see a few of them here (1) (4).
+Herbs have been used as a traditional medicine to boost milk production in lactating women for generations in various cultures.
+Let’s see a few foods that increase breast milk (1) (4).

 However, if taken in excess, it may cause nausea or vomiting in mothers and/ or diarrhea in babies.
 If taken in excessive quantities, it is known to have a hypoglycemic effect (reduction in blood sugar level) in mothers with diabetes.
 Also, it may not be suitable for women having asthma.
 Also, it may produce a maple syrup-like smell in baby’s or mother’s urine, sweat, or milk.